 To take a different approach conflicts with the structure and intention of section 117C and conflicts with the Zoumbas principle that the child should not be held responsible for the conduct of the parent.
 The tribunal should not be expected, for example, to decide whether consequences which are deemed unduly harsh for the son of an insurance fraudster may be acceptably harsh for the son of a drug-dealer, it being rather difficult to reach a rational conclusion on such a question.

 The outcome on the law is therefore a positive one for children and their parents.
-Poor conduct of a parent is not relevant to assessing whether it is reasonable for a child to have to leave the UK and, having already been considered in the structured assessment required by s.117C, it is not considered again when assessing whether removal of the parent would have an unduly harsh effect on the child.
+Poor conduct of a parent is not relevant to assessing whether it is reasonable for a child to have to leave the UK and, having already been considered in the structured assessment required by section 117C, it is not considered again when assessing whether removal of the parent would have an unduly harsh effect on the child.

 However, this is little consolation to the parents or children in two of the four cases.
-The appeals to the Supreme Court are technically dismissed in all four cases, but the actual effect in IT and AP is that the orders of the Court of Appeal to send the appeals back to the tribunal is upheld
+The appeals to the Supreme Court are technically dismissed in all four cases, but the actual effect in IT and AP is that the orders of the Court of Appeal to send the appeals back to the tribunal is upheld,

 The rejection of the appeal in KO seems particularly surprising given that the reasoning of Judge Southern below was comprehensively rejected, only for Lord Carnwath to conclude that he somehow got it right anyway.